-Aspect Impact Management & Mitigation Measure(s) Key Performance Indicator (KPI) Responsible Person Resources Timeline PLANNING & DESIGN PHASE EMP implementation and training Lack of EMP awareness and implications thereof -A Comprehensive Health and Safety Plan for the project activities should be compiled.
-This will include all the necessary health, safety, and environmental considerations applicable to respective works on site. -An EMP non-compliance penalty system should be implemented on site. -The Proponent should appoint a SHE Officer to be responsible for managing the EMP implementation and monitoring. -All required Plans and systems are compiled and in place Safety, Health and Environmental (SHE) Officer is appointed -Records of EMP implementation Plans and Systems -An SHE officer or ECO is appointed -Proponent -Independent Environmental Consultant: EMP compliance and auditing -DEAF: site inspections for compliance -Identification of all persons involved in the implementation of the EMP Pre-Construction Authorizations Lack of Permits/ Licenses -All the required agreements and licenses or permits should be applied for and obtained The permits, agreements referred to herein include: Environmental Clearance Certificate (ECC) Power supply agreements from CENORED Finalizing leasehold agreements from the GrootfonteinMunicipality (Council) -Applicable permits and licenses to obtained from relevant authorities and kept on site for records keeping and future inspections -Proponent -Record of permits and authorizations obtained Prior to construction and operations
+Aspect Impact Management & Mitigation Measure(s) Key Performance Indicator (KPI) Responsible Person Resources Timeline PLANNIN G & DESIGN PHASE EMP implementation and training Lack of EMP awareness and implications thereof -A Comprehensive Health and Safety Plan for the project activities should be compiled.
+This will include all the necessary health, safety, and environmental considerations applicable to respective works on site. -An EMP non-compliance penalty system should be implemented on site. -The Proponent should appoint a SHE Officer to be responsible for managing the EMP implementation and monitoring. -All required Plans and systems are compiled and in place Safety, Health and Environmental (SHE) Officer is appointed -Records of EMP implementation Plans and Systems -An SHE officer or ECO is appointed -Proponent -Independent Environmental Consultant: EMP compliance and auditing -DEAF: site inspections for compliance -Identification of all persons involved in the implementation of the EMP Pre-Construction Authorizations Lack of Permits/ Licenses -All the required agreements and licenses or permits should be applied for and obtained The permits, agreements referred to herein include: -Applicable permits and licenses to obtained from relevant authorities and kept on site for records keeping and future inspections -Proponent -Record of permits and authorizations obtained Prior to construction and operations